A recursive function coding number theoretic functions: Trees of functions

 \begin{proof} By Lemma~\ref{form1} we have two cases:

-1) If a connected component contains a cycle, then it is of the first form.
-Indeed, if a vertex of the component is outside of the unique cycle, it belongs to a function tree of the vertex through which it iteratively connects to the cycle.
+1) If a connected component contains a cycle, then it is of the first form and $u = h^k(n)$, where $k$ is the smallest natural number for which $h^k(n) \in C_h^m$.

-2) On the other hand, if the connected component does not contain any cycle, then it is an ordered tree such that from all of its vertices there begins an infinite path.
-By definition, the predecessors of $n$ are in $O_h^n$ rooted in $n$.
-The other vertices in the component have a common descendant with $n$, that is, they belong to a function tree $O_h^m$ for some $m\in \ima{n}$.
+2) On the other hand, if the connected component does not contain a cycle, then it is a directed tree such that from all of its vertices there begins an infinite path.
+By definition, the root of $O_h^n$ is $n$.
+The other vertices in the component have a common descendant with $n$, that is, they belong to a function tree $O_h^m$ for some $m\in h^+(n)$.
 This proves the claim. \end{proof}